pdfcpu/pdfcpu/README.md

 * Read (builds xref table from PDF file)
 * Write (writes xref table to PDF file)
 * Optimize (gets rid of redundancies like duplicate fonts, images)
-* Split (split a multi page PDF file into single page PDF files)
+* Split (split multi-page PDF into several PDFs according to split span)
 * Merge (a set of PDF files into one consolidated PDF file)
 * Extract Images (extract all embedded images of a PDF file into a given dir)
 * Extract Fonts (extract all embedded fonts of a PDF file into a given dir)